-Property name Purpose cache.use_minimal_puts Optimize second-level cache operation to minimize writes, at the cost of more frequent reads (useful for clustered caches).
-Defaults to false. eg.true false cache.use_query_cache Enable the query cache, individual queries still have to be set cacheable.
-Defaults to false. eg.true false cache.query_cache_factory The class name of a custom IQueryCacheFactory im- plementation.
-Defaults to the built-in Stand- ardQueryCacheFactory. eg.classname.of.QueryCacheFactory, assembly cache.region_prefix A prefix to use for second-level cache region names. eg.prefix cache.default_expiration The default expiration delay in seconds for cached entries, for providers supporting this setting. eg. 300 query.substitutions Mapping from tokens in NHibernate queries to SQL tokens (tokens might be function or literal names, for example). eg. hqlLiteral=SQL_LITERAL, hqlFunc-tion=SQLFUNC query.default_cast_length Set the default length used in casting when the target type is length bound and does not specify it.
-Defaults to 4000, automatically trimmed down according to dialect type registration. eg .
-255 query.default_cast_precision Set the default precision used in casting when the tar- get type is decimal and does not specify it.
+Property name Purpose default_catalog Qualify unqualified table names with the given catalog name in generated SQL. $eg.$ CATALOG_NAME default_schema Qualify unqualified table names with the given schema/table-space in generated SQL. eg. schema_name max_fetch_depth Set a maximum "depth" for the outer join fetch tree for single-ended associations (one-to-one, many-to-one).
+A 0 disables default outer join fetching. eg. recommended values between 0 and 3 cache.use_second_level_cache Enable the second level cache.
+Requires specifying a cache.provider_class.
+See Chapter 27, NHibernate.Caches.
+Defaults to false. eg. true false cache.provider_class The class name of a ICacheProvider implementation. $\it eg.$ classname.of.CacheProvider, assembly cache.use_minimal_puts Optimize second-level cache operation to minimize writes, at the cost of more frequent reads (useful for clustered caches).
+Defaults to false. eg. true false cache.use_query_cache Enable the query cache, individual queries still have to be set cacheable.
+Defaults to false. eg. true false cache.query_cache_factory The class name of a custom IQueryCacheFactory implementation.
+Defaults to the built-in StandardQueryCacheFactory. $\it eg.$ classname.of.QueryCacheFactory, assembly cache.region_prefix A prefix to use for second-level cache region names. eg.prefix cache.default_expiration The default expiration delay in seconds for cached entries, for providers supporting this setting. eg. 300 query.substitutions Mapping from tokens in NHibernate queries to SQL tokens (tokens might be function or literal names, for example). $eg.$ hqlLiteral=SQL_LITERAL, hqlFunction=SQLFUNC

+Property name Purpose query.default_cast_length Set the default length used in casting when the target type is length bound and does not specify it.
+Defaults to 4000, automatically trimmed down according to dialect type registration. eg. 255 query.default_cast_precision Set the default precision used in casting when the target type is decimal and does not specify it.
 Defaults to 28, automatically trimmed down according to dialect type registration. eg. 19 query.default_cast_scale Set the default scale used in casting when the target type is decimal and does not specify it.
-Defaults to 10, automatically trimmed down according to dialect type registration. eg .
-5 query.startup_check Should named queries be checked during startup (the default is enabled).

-Property name Purpose eg .true false query.factory_class The class name of a custom IQueryTranslatorFact- ory implementation (HQL query parser factory).
-De- faults to the built-in ASTQUERYTRANSLATOrFactory. eg. classname.of.QueryTranslatorFactory, asquery.linq_provider_class The class name of a custom INhQueryProvider im- plementation (LINQ provider).
-Defaults to the built- in DefaultQueryProvider. eg.classname.of.LinqProvider, assembly query.query_model_rewriter_factory The class name of a custom IQueryModelRewriter- Factory implementation (LINQ query model rewriter factory).
-Defaults to null (no rewriter). eg. classname.of.QueryModelRewriterFactory, assembly lingtohql.generatorsregistry The class name of a custom ILingToHglGenerator- sRegistry implementation.
-Defaults to the built-in DefaultLingToHglGeneratorsRegistry.
-See Sec- tion 18.8.2, "Adding a custom generator". eg. classname.of.LinqToHqlGeneratorsRegistry, assembly sql_exception_converter The class name of a custom ISQLExceptionConvert- er implementation.
-Defaults to Dia- lect.BuildSQLExceptionConverter(). eg. classname.of.SQLExceptionConverter, asshow_sql Write all SQL statements to console.
-Defaults to false. eg.true false format_sql Log formatted SQL.
-Defaults to false. eg.true false use_sql_comments Generate SQL with comments.
-Defaults to false. eg.true false hbm2ddl.auto Automatically export schema DDL to the database when the ISessionFactory is created.
-With create- drop, the database schema will be dropped when the ISessionFactory is closed explicitly. eg.create create-drop
+Defaults to 10, automatically trimmed down according to dialect type registration. eg. 5 query.startup_check Should named queries be checked during startup (the default is enabled). eg. true false query.factory_class The class name of a custom IQueryTranslatorFactory implementation (HQL query parser factory).
+Defaults to the built-in ASTQueryTranslatorFactory. $\it eg.$ classname.of.QueryTranslatorFactory, assembly query.linq_provider_class The class name of a custom INhQueryProvider implementation (LINQ provider).
+Defaults to the built-in DefaultQueryProvider. $\it eg.$ classname.of.LinqProvider, assembly query.query_model_rewriter_factory The class name of a custom IQueryModelRewriter-Factory implementation (LINQ query model rewriter factory).
+Defaults to null (no rewriter). $\it eg.$ classname.of.QueryModelRewriterFactory, assembly query.pre_transformer_registrar The class name of the LINQ query pre-transformer registrar, implementing IExpressionTransformerRegistrar.
+Defaults to null (no registrar). $\it eg.$ class-name.of.ExpressionTransformerRegistrar, assembly linqtohql.generatorsregistry The class name of a custom llinqToHqlGenerator-sRegistry implementation.
+Defaults to the built-in